-Layers are the same across one document.
+Layers are the same across a document.
 They always contain at least one, non-deletable layer, known as the Base Layer.
 This layer is the layer Buyers will eventually add their frames onto while editing.

-Layers are also very useful to control the visibility of items for the Buyer Side as well as for differentiating between print and edit time of the document.
+Layers are very useful to control the visibility of items for the Buyer Side as well as for differentiating between print and edit time of the document.
 See the section on Layer Visibility below.

 The Layers tab visualizes groups with a bracket: